 The Australian Employer gets approval as a business sponsor.
 The Employer must provide details on their business, benefit of employing an overseas employee.

 The Nomination identifies the (overseas) person who will fill the position within the business, and the occupation that person will undertake while in Australia.
-Only occupations on specific lists can be nominated for the Temporary Skill Shortage (482 TSS) visa.
-Further, depending on which occupation is being nominated will depend on how long the Temporary Skill Shortage (482 TSS) visa can be granted for – either 2 years if the occupation is on the Short Term Skilled Occupation List (STSOL), or 4 years if the occupation is on the Medium and Long Term Strategic Skills List (MLTSSL).
+Only occupations on specific lists can be nominated for the 482 Temporary Skill Shortage permit.
+Further, depending on which occupation is being nominated will depend on how long the stay period can be granted for – either 2 years if the occupation is on the Short Term Skilled Occupation List (STSOL), or 4 years if the occupation is on the Medium and Long Term Strategic Skills List (MLTSSL).

-Note if the occupation is on the STSOL, then the visa will only granted be for 2 years and the applicant will be allowed one more onshore application for a further 2 years only.
+Note if the occupation is on the STSOL, then stay period will only granted be for 2 years and the applicant will be allowed one more onshore application for a further 2 years only.
 There is no pathway to permanent residence if the occupation is on the STSOL.
-If the occupation is on the MLTSSL, the visa can be granted for up to 4 years with a pathway to permanent residence.
+If the occupation is on the MLTSSL, the stay period can be granted for up to 4 years with a pathway to permanent residence.